Con dos nombres de nota, debe escribir un programa que determine si el intervalo formado por estas dos notas es consonante o disonante.

 The rational approximation lies within

-of the interval because that is the largest threshold that distinguishes between all 12 equal tempered intervals.
-We match rational numbers with the patternRational[a_,b_]
+1/17of the interval because that is the largest threshold that distinguishes between all 12 equal tempered intervals.
+We match rational numbers with the patternRational[a_,b_](or justa_~_~b_) first, and then match integers with only_.This culminates in the following rather short function that determines if an arbitrary frequency ratio (greater than 1) is consonant or dissonant.

 fuente